Estimated reading time: 5 minutes

 What is sales tax?

 Sales tax is collected from buyers on all taxable products and goods you sell.
 For example, if you run a service business, your state might require that you collect sales tax on your services.
-Currently, 45 states and the District of Columbia collect statewide sales tax, and 38 states collect sales tax at the local level.
 Sales tax rates vary based on the state, city, and county, and it is common for sales tax rates to change often.

 Your small business needs to have a sales tax permit to collect sales tax, also called a sellers’ permit or sales tax license.
 The state issues this permit to small businesses that sell taxable products, goods, or services.
 The application process for a sales tax permit is relatively straightforward.
 Just log online and check out the Department of Revenue website for the state you reside in.
 The information you need about sales tax and the type of permit(s) necessary for doing business will be right at your fingertips, along with a link to apply for a sales tax permit.